-The back end of line (BEOL) of today's advanced IC's consists of up to fifteen layers of complex wiring.
+The back end of line (BEOL) is the final state semiconductor processing that concerns the interconnects that reside in the top part of a chip.
+In today's advanced IC's, that consists of up to fifteen layers of complex wiring.
 As device scaling continues to 3 nm and beyond, the interconnects will also be affected.
 This requires new materials and integration schemes, process innovations and scaling boosters.
 A range of these options are under development in imec’s labs, where the toolbox for the next decade’s interconnects are being enabled.

 The pitches of the deepest, most critical interconnect layers will be reduced to 20 nm and below.
 This requires disruptive integration schemes such as hybrid metallization, semi-damascene metallization, and hybrid-height-with-zero-via structures combined with new materials.